sandialabs/reverse_argparse/CONTRIBUTING.md

 ## Setting Up Your Environment

-Before you begin hacking on `reverse_argparse`, you'll need to do two things:
+Before you begin hacking on `reverse_argparse`, you'll need to do four things:

 1. **Fork the Repository:**  On [`reverse_argparse`'s main page][homepage], in
    the top-right corner, you'll see a button to [fork the repository][fork].